The Fame of a Dead Man's Deeds: Publication

 Griffin and his agent tried to find a traditional publisher for the book, but it was repeatedly rejected by publishers they sent it to.
 According to Griffin, this was not for political reasons, but because publishers thought no one would be interested.
 In October 2000, Griffin digitally self-published the book.
 It was 420 pages long.
 It is an authorized biography.
 It was initially self-published through MightyWords.com (a digital Barnes & Noble subsidiary, defunct by 2002), sold for $8 a copy.
 It was at #1 on the bestseller list of that site.
 In 2001, it was self-published in print through the self-publishing company 1stBooks Library.
 It was the first book-length writing on Pierce.

 Griffin told The Village Voice that he did not agree with Pierce, but merely served as a conduit for his views, saying that "If you want to see what he says, where he comes from, here it is.
 Do I agree with him?
 No." He described his approach as "cultural anthropology" and that it was not a biography but a "relatively unfiltered look at Pierce".
 Griffin stated that his views and contact with Pierce changed him to be more "race conscious".
 He said writing the book "changed [his] life forever", that he "came away from my encounter with Pierce far more conscious of race from a white perspective and of myself as a white man and of my European cultural and historical roots."
-After the publication of the book, Griffin wrote two further books on white nationalism, which the SPLC criticized as being sympathetic, and was later accused of being a neo-Nazi.
+After the publication of the book, Griffin wrote two further books on white nationalism, which the SPLC criticized as being sympathetic, and he was later accused of being a neo-Nazi.